metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ## Afterword

-Checkout our open issues on the [GitHub issue tracker](https://github.com/metalbear-co/mirrord/issues), any kind of contribution is welcome!

-Got questions?
-Reach out to us on [Discord](https://discord.com/invite/J5YSrStDKD) or checkout our [discussions forum](https://github.com/metalbear-co/mirrord/discussions).
+Hope you enjoyed reading the post!
+Please feel free to reach out to me with feedback at [mehula@metalbear.co](mehula@metalbear.co)/[Discord](https://discord.com/invite/J5YSrStDKD), or provide any suggestions/open issues/PRs on our [website](https://github.com/metalbear-co/metalbear.co).

 [^1]: Available as `DYLD_INSERT_LIBRARIES` on OSX.
 [^2]: Webservers also make use of [select](https://man7.org/linux/man-pages/man2/select.2.html) between `listen` and `accept`.